chethanmandya/SphMediaDemo/README.md

 This app is designed following best practices in state management and responsiveness, using **ViewModel** and **rememberSaveable** for state persistence.
 With its modularized architecture, it maintains separation of concerns and ease of testing.

 ### Compose State Management
+Managing state in Android, especially with Jetpack Compose, can be challenging.
+While Compose offers powerful features, it has some limitations, including an issue with pagination not retaining scroll position when navigating to a detail screen and returning to the list.
+This is a known bug in the framework (see [Google issue tracker](https://issuetracker.google.com/issues/177245496)).

+A common workaround involves using `rememberLazyGridState`, but even this fails to preserve scroll position, causing the list to reset to the top when revisiting.
+This behavior can disrupt user experience, as they lose their place within the list.

+The currently recommended approach is to use `cacheIn(viewModel)` for the pagination flow.
+By caching data at the ViewModel level, the scroll position remains unaffected, as Compose reuses the cached data and restores the previous scroll state seamlessly.
+This approach ensures that even after navigating away, users return to the exact scroll position, regardless of list length.
+You can take look at BreweryListViewModel , the same solution adopted.

 ### Screen shots / Video's